 What It Costs

 When you garden intensively with the block planting method, it doesn’t take as much space to feed a family.
 Rosalind Creasy, one of the pioneers of edible landscaping, wrote in a 2010 Mother Earth News article that her first intensively planted garden, which measured just 100 square feet, produced around 236 pounds of produce in its first year.
-A garden three times this size would match the production of the 800-square-foot in-ground garden described above.
+A garden double this size would almost exactly match the production of the 800-square-foot in-ground garden described by the National Gardening Association.

 - 1 pound of deck screws: $10